 My next step was to begin contacting those whom I have met in the Cosplay community over the years with hopes they would want to be a part of my Penn Project.
 At the end of the day, a total of 40 cos-players volunteered.
 Three days of a grueling shoot schedule in Westchester County and New York City proved formidable as my characters came to life and transformed before me.
 At completion, the project spans a total of 35 Cos-players, some of which are not named as to their commitment to embrace the Character.

-"The Penn Project" is a collection of Cos-players featuring the Cinema Curtain purportedly used by Irving Penn.
+"The Penn Project" is a collection of Cos-players featuring the Cinema Curtain similar to that used by Irving Penn.
 In the world of Cosplay, the realm is filled with a diverse community driving the social norm to new levels.
 I wanted to embrace the populace and introduce it to vintage Vogue.

 Shot exclusively with an Olympus Pen F and an Olympus M.Zuiko 12 - 40 mm 2.8 lens, the Curtain was reborn to provide a home to classic characters from Samurai Jack's Aku, various Anime & Video games to the Independent film, Worst Case Scenario" by Richard Raaphorst.